 It's not all rainbows and butterflies with drop shipping.
 Here's a list of cons we have identified:

-- Massive competition - Due to the ease of setting up a drop shipping business, there are many players who are trying to make it big all at once.
-Many retailers are also offering much lower prices, increasing price competition and hindering visibility of your business to customers.
+- Massive competition - Due to the ease of setting up a dropshipping business, there are many players who are trying to make it big all at once.
+Many retailers are also offering much lower prices, increasing-price competition, and hindering the visibility of your business to customers.

 - Hidden costs - Since shipping a single order on your behalf is costlier for manufacturers and wholesalers, they may charge you a per order fee.
 It's also common for them to want you to order the minimum order size in the beginning, to establish yourself as a legitimate retailer in their eyes.

-- Complex network of customers and suppliers - The broader your network, the better you will be at drop shipping.
+- A complex network of customers and suppliers - The broader your network, the better you will be at drop shipping.
 But this network can easily get unmanageable, leading to unhappy suppliers and customers.

 - Security and fraud issues - As with any eCommerce business, the possibility of security breaches and fraudulent orders are things you need to prepare for.

 - Not so straightforward returns – As a middleman between wholesaler and customer, you'll have to be responsible for handling returns and reimbursing customers.
 This can take up a lot of your time.